The KK Caprice is a larger, high performance, vintage competition tow line glider.

-This kit is a laser-cut replica of the Keil Kraft Caprice.
+This kit is a laser-cut replica of the KK Caprice.

 Construction of the model from this kit uses the traditional method of "stick and tissue", that consists of a built up balsa wood skeleton (framework), covered with a tissue skin.
 (Some modellers may prefer to use a mylar under-covering for strength and lightness).